 This competition features 4 annual grade-level challenges, organized as phases of progress to enable pearls to advance each school year toward the state of college readiness.
 Pearls begin as job-bound freshmen.
 They have no resources, no information, no guidance and no family support to become college-bound.
 But through 4 grade-level phases of progress pearls become college-ready upon graduation from high school.
 Each grade-level challenge requires pearls in each grade level to join a two-member knowledge team each week.
 Team member experiences build teamwork skills.

-Knowledge teams compete for this these awards each week by scoring points in 6 point categories: 1) Project, 2) Personal Learning Experiences, 3) Events, 4) Mentoring, 5) Peer Partnering, 6) Classroom Attendance.
+College Track 2-member teams at each grade level compete for this these awards each week as follows: Weekly Point Categories: 1) College Track Project, 2) Personal Learning Experiences, 3) Peer Partnering, 4) Classroom Attendance.
+Bonus Categories: 1) Mentoring, 2) Events.

 College Track Pearls of The Year Award

 The points scored weekly by individual pearls on each team accumulate during the school year.
 At the end of each school year, the pearl at each grade level with the most points wins this award.
-There are 4 once-a-year point categories: 1) AP (Advanced Placement) and AC (Advanced Credit) Course Selection, 2) Course Completion, 3) Grade Point Average, 4) Annual Awards Luncheon.
+Once-a-Year Point Categories: 1) Advanced Placement and Advanced Credit Course Selection, 2) Course Completion, 3) Grade Point Average, 4) Annual Awards Luncheon.